subreption/ghidra_yara/README.md

  - Telltale marks from known APT samples and their components, including variants of known ciphers.
  - Shellcode stages.
  - Packet and network protocol headers that could be used as part of covert channels or C2 routines.

-TL;DR: Let the disassembler and decompiler do what they do best, and let the YARA engine do what it does best.

 ## Reporting bugs